 - A current or former spouse who is a U.S. citizen

 - A parent who is a U.S. citizen

 - A child who is a U.S. citizen

 - A spouse or former spouse who is a lawful permanent resident

 - A parent who is a lawful permanent resident

+These are extremely emotional and delicate situations that need to be handled by a highly trained professional.
 Do not hesitate to reach out to a professional.
-With our experienced immigration attorneys, we can look out for your best interest and advocate on your behalf.
+Our experienced VAWA attorneys can look out for your best interest and advocate on your behalf.

 Decades of Experience & Commitment to Every Client